 WCR’s structured approach to better business results

-Our structured approach to CRO uses a selection of methodologies to determine the best optimisation strategy for your site.
-We then implement the strategy and track the results.
+Our structured approach to a CRO audit uses a selection of methodologies to determine the best CRO strategy for your website, whether it’s the one landing page or every page on the website.
+We then implement the strategy, conduct rigorous testing, and track the results.

-We consider both on-page and off-page factors, from copy optimisation and the structure and placement of your call-to-action (CTA) through to social proof and your site’s security, to improve performance.
+We consider both on-page and off-page factors, from optimising content and the structure and placement of your call-to-actions (CTA), through to social proof and your site’s security, to improve performance.

-A/B testing, customer journey analysis, cart abandonment analysis and segmentation tactics may be employed to aid conversions.
+Split testing or A/B testing, customer journey analysis, cart abandonment analysis and segmentation tactics may also be employed to come to an outcome.
 Our approach is specifically tailored to your site and your industry.

-A website conversion is when a website visitor completes a call-to-action which the website owner desires and is tracking—for example, buying a product, signing up to an email list or using a link to make a phone call or email.
+A website conversion is when a website visitor completes a call-to-action which you are tracking as a desirable goal —for example, buying a product, signing up to an email list or using a link to make a phone call or email.
 Moreover, the Website Conversion Rate is the percentage of site visitors who have completed one or more of the desired actions.

-Website Conversion Rate Optimisation or Website CRO is when you make strategic changes to your website's call-to-action buttons to create a higher conversion rate.
+Website Conversion Rate Optimisation, or Website CRO, is when you make strategic changes to your website's call-to-action buttons and surrounding content to create a higher conversion rate.